 C++ API

-FFTX interfaces
+Basic FFTX interfaces

 The class FFTXProblem defines an FFTX problem of a particular transform type of a particular size.
+It has several subclasses, each corresponding to a different type of transform:

 The documentation below is generated by doxygen.